datarhei/restreamer/docs/guides-usb-camera.md

 ######[User Guides](../docs/guides-index.html) > USB-Camera
 ## USB-Camera

+---
 **Datarhei Hint ☺ ►** for ARMv6l / ARMv7l (e.g. Raspberry Pi)
 It works with USB but it is not funny on ARM CPU cause of very low FPS rates.
-On other systems it is working much better with higher FPS.
+On more powerfull systems it is working much better with higher FPS results.

+---
 1. Connect you USB-Camera
 2. Show the running Docker image by name and ID
   `# docker ps`